Reframing Mobility in the Aging Population

 Mobility is not merely a physical experience, but also an emotional one.
 This framework may support future research that will help to reshape how we understand mobility and better account for the individuals’ motivations towards mobility and how this may change over time.

-Thea Franke is a PhD candidate at the University of British Columbia.
-She is a member of the Active Aging Research Team.
+Thea Franke was a PhD candidate at the University of British Columbia (when this blog was written).
+She is now a Research Associate (PhD) with the Active Aging Research Team.

 Author’s Note: If this blog piques your interest, please read our hot-off-the-press paper in Qualitative Research in Sport, Exercise and Health: